Mester/demo-day-vikings/scope.md

 #### *Detailed list of the features the web app will support at Demo Day.*

+* Top 10 songs playable from website.
+If we have extra time:
+* Save history of music played by user.

 #### *Services you’re going to use*